TorchUQ/torchuq/README.md

 ## Why TorchUQ

-TorchUQ is a one-stop solution for uncertainty quantification (UQ).

-Accurate uncertainty quantification (UQ) is extremely important in high-stakes applications such as autonomous driving, healthcare, and public policy --- prediction models in such applications should know what they do not know.
-UQ also finds numerous applications in active learning, statistical inference, or in natural science and engineering applications that are rife with sources of uncertainty.
+Uncertainty quantification (UQ) --- prediction models should know what they do not know --- finds numerous applications in active learning, statistical inference, trustworthy machine learning, or in natural science and engineering applications that are rife with sources of uncertainty.
+TorchUQ aims to help both practitioners and researchers use UQ methods with ease.

 ###  For practitioners

-Torchuq aims to provide an easy to use arsenal of uncertainty quantification methods.
-Torchuq is designed for the following benefits:
+Torchuq provides an easy-to-use arsenal of uncertainty quantification methods with the following key features:

-**Plug and Play**: Simple unified interface to access a large arsenal of UQ methods.
+**Plug and Play**: Simple unified interface to access a large number of UQ methods.

 **Built on PyTorch**: Native GPU & auto-diff support, seamless integration with deep learning pipelines.